-For families meeting income eligibility requirements and having a child between the ages of 3 and 4 – and in some cases children younger than 3 – who choose a program with a Parent Aware Rating or one active in a Full-Rating cohort.
+For families meeting income eligibility requirements and who have a child between the ages of 3 and 4 – and in some cases children younger than 3 – who choose a program with a Parent Aware Rating or one that will earn a Rating within six months.

 Available statewide, scholarships help families afford high-quality child care and early education programs.
-Families can receive up to $7,500 per scholarship when parents choose a qualifying program.
+Families can receive up to $8,500 per scholarship annually when parents choose a qualifying program.

 For more information call Parent Aware at 888.291.9811, contact your local scholarship administrator, or visit the Early Learning Scholarships page on the Minnesota Department of Education website.

 Families with a parent or guardian on active duty in the National Guard or the Army Reserve.
-To be eligible, families must receive CCAP and must not live on or near a military base.
+To be eligible, families must receive Child Care Assistance and must not live on or near a military base.

 Additional financial aid from the U.S. Army for families in the Child Care Assistance Program.

-After families are approved for CCAP, they can call Parent Aware at 800.424.2246 or visit the Army Fee Assistance website for more information about this option.
+After families are approved for the Child Care Assistance Program, they can call Child Care Aware of America at 800.424.2246 or visit the Army Fee Assistance website for more information about this option.

 Minnesota Postsecondary Child Care Grant Program